DavidWuthier/uas-demo-day/README.md

-# MATLAB/ROS repository for DTU-AUT's course 31390 - Unmanned Autonomous Systems
+# MATLAB/ROS repository for the demo day of course 31390 - Unmanned Autonomous Systems

 Date: June 2021